Getting to Know Your Neighborhood: Jamaica Plain

 597 Centre St.

-This welcoming restaurant puts an emphasis on fresh ingredients from local purveyors, served in an intimate, elegant setting.
-Lights are dim and candlelight casts a glow over the tiny restaurant and adjoining bar.
-It serves wines from vineyards that practice organic or biodynamic winemaking and an interesting array of cocktails.
-The menu changes with the season, depending on what ingredients are available.
+This welcoming restaurant emphasizes fresh ingredients from local purveyors served in an intimate, elegant setting.
+Candlelight casts a glow over the tiny restaurant and adjoining bar as you enjoy wines from vineyards that practice organic or biodynamic winemaking and an interesting array of cocktails.
+The menu changes with the season.

 470 Centre St.

-No ordinary tapas bar, Tres Gatos is the city’s “first full-service restaurant/book and music store,” according to its website.
-Formerly the book and music store Rhythm & Blues, Tres Gatos still sells books and music, and has a menu featuring classic tapas items, charcuterie, and appetizers, with an emphasis on local produce, fish, and meats.
-It also has a nice selection of classic and contemporary Spanish wines and hard-to-find brews.
+No ordinary tapas bar, Tres Gatos (run by the same owners as Casa Verde, above) is the city’s “first full-service restaurant/book and music store,” according to its website.
+Formerly the book and music store Rhythm & Muse, Tres Gatos still sells books and music, and has a menu featuring classic tapas, charcuterie, and appetizers, with an emphasis on local produce, fish, and meats.
+It also has a wide selection of classic and contemporary Spanish wines and hard-to-find brews.
 Based on the belief that “sharing good food, music, and books is essential to a happy life,” Tres Gatos has become enormously popular with locals.
-Seating varies from a bar to a large common table, several smaller standing bars, and a seasonal outdoor area.
+You’ll have your choice of seating at the bar, small dining tables, or the seasonal outdoor area.
+Be sure to check out the Tres Gatos weekend brunch service.

 435 South Huntington Ave.